Asynchronous dynamics of isomorphic Boolean networks: Asynchronous reconstruction

-\begin{remark} For $n=2$, there is, up to isomorphism, a unique Boolean network which does not satisfies Theorem~\ref{thm:A_to_S}, namely, the one with a fixed point and a limit cycle of length 3; see Figure~\ref{fig:counter_example_A_to_S}. \end{remark}
+\begin{remark} For $n=1$, there is a unique Boolean network $f\neq\cst,\id$ : the negation, which thus does not satisfy the conclusion of Theorem~\ref{thm:S_to_A}.
+For $n=2$, there is, up to isomorphism, exactly one Boolean network $f\neq\cst,\id$ which does not satisfy the conditions of Lemmas~\ref{lem:2P_1}, \ref{lem:no_2P_2} and \ref{lem:no_2P_1_3}, namely, the one with a fixed point and a limit cycle of length 3.
+This Boolean network does not satisfy the conclusion of Theorem~\ref{thm:S_to_A}; see Figure~\ref{fig:counter_example_A_to_S}.
+Thus there are exactly two Boolean networks $f\neq\cst,\id$ which do not satisfy the conclusion of Theorem~\ref{thm:S_to_A}. \end{remark}